How do I Write a Legal Research Paper?

 Knowing the reader, providing a statement of facts, defining the question, providing a brief answer, analyzing the law, ensuring proper citations, and formulating conclusions are the key elements of writing a legal research paper.
 The paper needs to be objective and brief.
 It should assist the reader in comprehending how the law applies to a specific situation.
 This will assist the reader in making a decision.

 Keep in mind who will be using your research paper.
 A lawyer, a judge, or a layperson could be the reader.
-Certain legal jargon is likely to be understood a lawyer or judge.
+Certain legal jargon is likely to be understood by a lawyer or judge.
 This could save you from having to explain certain legal terms that only lawyers are likely to understand.

 If the research is for a layperson, certain legal terms may be unfamiliar.
 As a result, legalese should be avoided in favor of plain language.
 Explain any legal terms that you can’t get rid of.